mongolianprincess/just_ballz/README.md

 A project to allow gesture based movement of a robot by integrating [Sphero robots](www.sphero.com) and [Leap Motion](www.leapmotion.com) into a native app for Mac OSX.

+The app was built using a Javascript stack.
+With the technologies of note including: Node, Angular, Leap, Sphero, Serial Port and Node Webkit.

-This application is still in Alpha and as such there are a number of bugs present that can cause hiccups in usage.
+This application is still in Alpha and as such there are a number of bugs present that can cause hiccups in usage please report any unexpected behaviour using github issues.

 Continuous Integration
 --------------------------